AdobeDocs/experience-manager-65.en/help/assets/accessibility.md

 * In the link sharing dialog, when navigating in browse mode, the screen readers,

-  * Do not narrate the table information as soon as the dialog is loaded.
+  * Do not narrate the table information when the dialog is loaded.
   * Can navigate to all the listed suggestions.
   * Narrate the displayed suggestions for Add Email Address and Search fields.